bluecollarcoders/Sessions-Backend/README.md

 * update "projects/:id = requires login from user to update a project.

-* post "projects/:id/proposals = require nothing, anyone can make a proposal.
+* post "projects/:id/proposals = requires nothing, anyone can make a proposal.